kellyeunalee/tab2vox/hyperparameter_setting.md

 Based on the parameter sensitivity analysis results as below, the optimal parameters were applied to the case study.
+However, in the case of max epoch, 10 epoch was applied considering the computational cost that takes about 4 hours per 10 epochs.

 Min-max accuracy
 1) Optimizer (w)